VHDPlus/vhdplus-website/docs/ide/teamexplorer.md

 The first number shows how many commits are on the remote branch that you can pull and the second number how many commits are on your machine that you didn't push yet.
 On the right you will find a button showing your **current branch**.
 If you want to sync changes just click on the left **sync button**.
 This will first pull changes (if there are any) and then try to push the merged result.
 It is possible that **merge conflicts** occur that will prevent you from pushing your changes.
 This happens if you and someone else edited the same file so git doesn't know which one it should keep.
 In that case you have to [fix the merge conflicts](#fix-merge-conflicts) first before you can push your changes.

 ### Fix merge conflicts
-VHDPlus IDE has buit in functionality to support you with merging your files.
+VHDPlus IDE has built in functionality to support you with merging your files.
 If you sync and merge conflicts occur you will see the affected files in your team explorer.

 ![TeamExplorer MergeList](/img/ide/TeamExplorerMergeList.PNG)